 At Tylan Creek Family Dentistry, we work hard to help patients achieve and maintain their optimal oral health and keep it for life.
 In most cases, that means working hard to avoid tooth loss.
 However, there are some situations where removing one or more teeth is actually the best way to maintain oral health.
-For these patients, our skilled dentists and team offer tooth extraction procedures in our Powdersville, Greenwood, and Simpsonville dentistry practices.
-If you want to learn more about tooth extraction or other restorative services in our office, call the Tylan Creek Family Dentistry team today.
+For these patients, our skilled dentists and team offer tooth extractions in our Simpsonville, SC dental office.
+If you want to learn more about tooth extraction or other restorative services in our dental office, call the Tylan Creek Family Dentistry team today.

 We’ll do our utmost to help you maintain your healthy smile, but we will likely recommend tooth extraction in the following situations: